Friday, February 08, 2019

 8-Bit graphics and they rock!!

 Ok, visually, don't expect to be blown away.
-The graphics are typically crude for such an early arcade game - with most of the screen is simply a blank canvas.
-However, that's the charm of early retro games when gameplay mattered most and I feel they captured that (ahem) very well.
+The graphics are typically crude for an early arcade game - most of the screen is a blank canvas waiting to be covered by missile trails.
+However, that's the charm of early retro games when gameplay mattered most.
 You know, I do admire those blocky cities (which I'm supposed to save from an explosive death) but I also love the whacky colours and font.
-Yep, it's silly but so am I :)
+Yep, it's silly... but so am I.

-Sound effects are fine but I am a little disappointed Atari didn't roll their sleeves up and go that extra mile!
-We have heard far better from the YM chip and the game is hardly pushing the Atari ST so why not use samples?
+The effects are fine but I am a little disappointed Atari didn't roll their sleeves up and go that extra mile!
+We have heard far better from the YM chip and the game is hardly pushing the Atari ST, so why not use samples?
 Hmm, it's a little bland in the audio dept and definitely needed something with a little pizzazz.

-Yes, the audio needed to use samples but that won't stop me from throwing out a couple of screenshots...
+Yes, the audio needed to use samples but that won't stop the next roll of screenshots...

 The CryptO'pinion?